Moving to Thailand – First 30 Days in Thailand

 This exam is taken on a computer, and there is an English language version of the test available, though the translations and grammar are sometimes off.
 If you score at least 45 of 50 correct, then you pass and can come back the next day to take the driving test, for which you must provide your own vehicle.
 Strangely, they don’t seem to be bothered by the irony of you driving your own vehicle without a license to the testing location.

-Beyond the first month
+Beyond the first month after moving to Thailand

-After the first month your move to Thailand, you should be starting to feel comfortable in your new home.
+After the first month you move to Thailand, you should be starting to feel comfortable in your new home.
 By now you should have an apartment or house, your own transportation, a Thai driving license, work permit, 1-year visa, and local bank account.
 The only official document that you’re really missing out on is your hospital card for Social Security health insurance.
 Social Security becomes available after you’ve been employed for 4 months.
 You will be given a list of local hospitals, and you choose one to be your primary care provider where you can get free treatment.
 For more info on the program, see our post on what to do when getting sick in Thailand.

-Adjusting to life in Thailand
+Adjusting to living in Thailand

 Moving to a new home always involves an adjustment period, and when you come to work and live in Thailand it will be no different.
 In particular, the unique elements of Thailand’s climate, food, language, and culture may be quite different than what you’re used to.